This section defines IPS terms and describes IPS components.

 The content of the file delivered by the downgraded version of the package is different from the content of the file that exists in the image.

-If any of the above conditions is not true, the file is treated the same as if the package is being upgraded, rather than downgraded.
+If any of the preceding conditions is not true, the file is treated the same as if the package is being upgraded, rather than downgraded.

 When a package is upgraded, if a file action delivered by the upgraded version of the package has a preserve attribute defined with any value and the file action is the same as the file action delivered by the currently installed version of the package, the file is not installed, and the file that exists in the image is not modified.
 Any modifications made since the previous version was installed are preserved.